jmielkeway/ccos4rbpi_volume0/chapter04/caches.md

 #### Flipping the Cache Switch

-A few adjustments to cachability attributes in [arch/arm64/include/arch/page.h](code0/arch/arm64/include/arch/page.h) - from caching disabled to caching enabled - will set us up nicely.
-For example, we change the `NORMAL_INIT_MMU` flags to use `MT_NORMAL` attributes of `MAIR_EL1`, instead of the previously used `MT_NORMAL_NC`:
+A few adjustments to cacheability attributes in [arch/arm64/include/arch/page.h](code0/arch/arm64/include/arch/page.h) - from caching disabled to caching enabled - will help us forward.
+For example, we change the `NORMAL_INIT_MMU` flags to use `MT_NORMAL` attributes of `MAIR_EL1`, instead of the previously configured `MT_NORMAL_NC`:

 ```C
 #define NORMAL_INIT_MMU_FLAGS       PAGE_TABLE_AF | \